thevladisss/catchme/README.md

-# Snaky.io (temp naming)
+# CATCHme (temp.naming)

-Game that mimics and adds on the well known snake game.
+Small React and Node powered game application, that demonstrates skills to integrate live connection and clients data synchronization

 ## How to use:
 Please make sure you are using **Node.js 22.0 version**.